The Complete 2026 Fire Horse Year Home Feng Shui Guide

 • an unobstructed main path through the room

-If the living room also functions as a workspace, add a visible boundary.
-A rug, low cabinet, or lighting change is often enough.
+If your living room doubles as a workspace, add a visible boundary.
+A rug, low cabinet, or lighting change — that's often enough.

-Kitchens: control heat, do not add more of it
+Kitchens: control heat, don't add more of it

-A common mistake in a Fire year is assuming that more “fire” must mean more red, more intensity, or more activation.
+A common mistake in a Fire year is thinking more "fire" must mean more red, more intensity, more activation.

-In kitchens, the opposite is often wiser.
-You are usually trying to keep the space balanced, not make it sharper.
+In kitchens, the opposite is almost always wiser.
+You're trying to keep the space balanced, not make it sharper.

 Check: